Lilly's second quarter 2014 EPS of $0.68 were a couple of cents

-the Zacks Consensus Estimate but 13% below the year-ago EPS of
+above the Zacks Consensus Estimate but 41% below the year-ago EPS.

-revenues lost due to the Zyprexa and Cymbalta genericization.
-The
+replace the revenues lost due to the Zyprexa, Cymbalta and Evista

-exclusivity in Mar 2014.
-On the flip side, the Animal Health
+genericization.
+On the flip side, the Animal Health business and

-business and the diabetes franchise should provide some downside
+the diabetes franchise should provide some downside support.
+We are

-support.
-We are also pleased to see Lilly pursuing small
+also pleased to see Lilly pursuing small acquisitions and

-acquisitions and in-licensing deals to boost its pipeline.
+in-licensing deals to boost its pipeline.
+We remain Neutral on the

-Indianapolis, Ind. based Eli Lilly and Company is a global
+Indianapolis, IN based Eli Lilly and Company is a global

 healthcare company with core products in a number of primary-care